TGA-Stock/NewBlack/Task2_converted.md

 ```

 ## Product content
-Product Content can be included in the 'ImportProducts' service using the 'Content' array on product level.
+Product content can be included in the 'ImportProducts' service using the 'Content' array at the product level.

 ### Images

-We will illustrate how this works using a simple product with a simple image first:
+In the example below, we associate an image with a product.
+This is illustrated using a simple product, the "Unisex T-shirt," with a basic image URL provided:

 ```json
 {